 Leverage your existing donor data to identify those who often give or pledge their annual commitments this time of year and invite them to do so again through a customized appeal sequence.
 Renew expiring payment plans and invite increased giving in the year ahead given the growing and evolving needs across the community.

-5. Build on these high Holiday donor Engagement Efforts into the New Year
+5. Carry These High Holiday Donor Engagement Efforts Into the New Year

 Capturing the energy and connection following the High Holidays will keep the sweetness of the new year present and be a smooth transition into fall fundraising.
 Track each interaction over the High Holidays and find time in the upcoming weeks and months to sit down with donors to personally share your outlook for the year ahead, emphasizing how their continued generosity will lead to greater impact.
 As you make plans for the fall, find ways to align donor cultivation, donor engagement, and other constituency events with upcoming holidays and festivals like Sukkot and Simchat Torah to forge closer connections with both your mission and shared Jewish identity.